Should you release or destroy Elpis? All Resident Evil Requiem endings

 - Release Elpis (good ending)

-Don't worry too much about what you pick, as you will be able to reload to a save just before the decision to see how the other choice might have panned out.
+Don't worry too much about which you pick, as you can reload to a save just before the decision to see how the other choice might have panned out.
 But if you don't want the fuss, here's an overview of what goes down in each.

 What happens if you destroy Elpis in Resident Evil Requiem?

-If you destroy Elpis anyway (or haven't been paying attention to Spencer's big moment of videotaped redemption), Grace will survive the destruction of ARK.
+If you choose to destroy Elpis despite what you now know (or haven't been paying attention to Spencer's big moment of videotaped redemption), Grace survives the destruction of ARK.
 Leon, however, sacrifices himself in the process, and gets murdered brutally by Zeno as the two plummet to the depths of the facility.
+Yes, you read that right, Leon dies.

 © GamesRadar+.
 Not to be reproduced without permission.